QtKaii/2module-project/README.md

 The graph refers to the issues each member did on github not the actuall work.
 Something we were cautious throughout this project was the worksplit between the three members.
 This is because we didn't want Kai, our more experienced member to have an unfair amount of work to do.
 The programming was evenly split between the three of us(33% each).

+## Context On Kais Knowledge (By Kai)

+I have been programming in a variety of languages since I was 12, which has been 7 years.
+My experience spans across JavaScript, TypeScript, Python, Java, C#, Rust, and Go.
+I am familiar with writing robust systems that can be applications, libraries, or even APIs.
+Additionally, I possess extensive knowledge of web technologies and browser support.
+This diverse background has equipped me with a comprehensive understanding of software development across different platforms and paradigms.

+I have worked in senior positions in companies, as well as the lead engineer in two.
+Which has also helped me sharpen my skillset, and introduce me to team management skills which I had not had to the extent I had when I was much younger.

 ## References